 Reference: 89 Ill.
 Adm.
 Code, Chapter IV, §50.230

 Cross Reference: Policy 02.01.01 - Application Process, 01.03.10 - CCAP Protective Services Child Care, Policy 02.02.02 Request for Additional Information; Policy 01.03.03 Education and Training Activities

 Payment for child care services to eligible parents may begin:

 - if care was provided at the time and all eligibility factors are met on either;

-- one week (seven calendar days) prior to the stamped date of receipt by the Department or its agents, whichever is later;
+- one week (seven calendar days) prior to the stamped date of receipt by the Department or its agents, whichever results in the least amount of days being backdated.;

-- Site Administered Providers and CCR&R staff must date stamp the child care application upon receipt.
+- CCAP staff must date stamp the child care application and supporting documentation upon receipt.

 - If care is currently being provided:

-- Compare the signature date to the seventh calendar day prior to the date stamp.
+- Compare the date care started to the seventh calendar day prior to the date stamp.

-- Begin eligibility on whichever day (either the signature date or the seventh calendar day prior to the date stamp date) results in the least amount of days being backdated.
+- Begin eligibility on whichever day (either the start date of care or the seventh calendar day prior to the received stamp date) results in the least number of days being backdated.

-- If the CCR&R requests additional information from the applicant, the effective date of eligibility still begins on the date determined by the above criteria.
+- If the CCR&R/Site requests additional information from the applicant, the effective date of eligibility still begins on the date determined by the above criteria.

 - If the applicant does not respond to the Request for Additional Information within 10 business days, the case must be denied.

 - If the applicant submits the requested information later than 10 business days but within 30 days from the date on the Request for Additional Information, process the original application using the information from the supporting documents and system checks gathered during initial eligibility determination.
 The original eligibility date is retained based on the above criteria.